£2,000 loan

 Will I get the representative APR rate?

 The APR – or annual percentage rate – shows the total cost of the loan over a year, including interest and other standard charges.
-It’s useful for comparing loans.
-But if the APR is ‘representative’ it’s not necessarily the rate you’ll get.
-In fact, only 51% of successful loan applicants get the advertised representative rate.
-The actual rate you receive depends on your individual circumstances and credit history.
+While useful for comparing loans, if the APR is ‘representative’ it’s not necessarily the rate you’ll get.

 Can I borrow £2,000 if I have bad credit?

-If you’re having trouble securing a loan because of bad credit, you might want to consider a guarantor loan.
-You’ll need someone with a good credit rating who will act as your guarantor and promise to pay off the loan if you can’t make the payments.
-While guarantor loans usually have a lower interest rate than bad credit loans, the APR is still much higher than standard loans.
+If you’re having trouble securing a £2,000 loan because of bad credit, you might want to consider a guarantor loan.
+You’ll need someone with a healthy credit rating - typically friends or family - who will act as your guarantor and pay off the loan for you if you can’t make the payments.

 Top tipIf you’ve been refused a loan because of bad credit, focus on improving your credit score before you apply again.
-If you take control of your finances and pay your bills on time, it can take around six months to build up your credit score. |
+Take control of your finances, stick to budgets and pay your bills on time, and you’ll soon start to build up your score. |

 How do I apply for a £2,000 loan?

 Be aware that a loan application will show on your credit report.
 If you’re turned down or make too many loan applications in a short time, it could damage your credit rating.
 This is because lenders may think you’re in financial difficulties.
-So, it’s worth checking whether you’ll be approved before applying.
+So it’s worth checking whether you’ll be approved before applying.

 By using our eligibility checker you can find out which loans you’re likely to be accepted for before you apply.
 It’s a soft check and won’t affect your credit score at all.